 What do you get when you combine s’mores, archery, arts, wilderness skills, and bug juice with a safe space for LGBTQ youth and families?
 The camps below all fit the bill, offering the activities you’d find at a traditional summer camp with a safe and nurturing environment for LGBTQ kids.

-Camp Aranu’tiq Nick Teich dreamed of a safe & fun place for youth who felt like they might not fit in at other camps because of their gender.
+Camp Aranu’tiq Camp Aranu’tiq: Nick Teich dreamed of a safe & fun place for youth who felt like they might not fit in at other camps because of their gender.
 To meet their needs, he founded Camp Aranu’tiq in 2009.
 Camp's mission is to build confidence, resilience, and community for transgender and non-binary youth and their families through camp experiences.
 They offer summer camp for ages 8 - 15, a counselor-in-training program for campers 16 - 18 and weekend families camp in New Hampshire.
 Camp Aranu'tiq serves over 650 campers a year.